Bryanbu2014/plv2-robot-programming/tb3-maze-challenges/README.md

 ⚠️ `./play` sets `GAZEBO_MODEL_PATH` for the simulation models used in the challenges.
 Executing only `gazebo --verbose world_1_1.sdf` is not sufficient.

-## Challenge 1a
+## Challenge 1

 ```sh
 ./play world_1_1.sdf
 ```

+### a

-Drive to the red wall as close as you can get and stop without colliding with the wall.
+Drive to the wall in front of the robot as close as you can get and stop without colliding with the wall.

 Some questions which could help you along: